dxuk/Stand-Demos/FamilyNotes/FamilyNotes - Demo Script.md

 # 1...
 Face Detection / Recognition

+Ensure that the family notes app is launched.

 1. Ensure that 'Everyone' is the selected user, and that two or more people are visible to the camera (the bottom bar should light up with 'Detected Faces : x' and nothing should be selected yet.

 The app is using the MediaCapture API here, to take pictures without displaying the UI of the camera.